MileHacker Logo

 • National Museum of Fine Arts (Musée National des Beaux-Arts)

 One of Africa's largest museums of art.
-It houses an extensive collection of Algerian plus European art, including paintings, sculptures, and drawings from various periods, spanning from the 14th century to current works.
+It houses an extensive collection of Algerian and European art, including paintings, sculptures, and drawings from various periods, spanning from the 14th century to current works.

 • Bardo National Museum of Prehistory and Ethnography (Musée National du Bardo)

-Located in a beautiful Ottoman villa, this museum focuses on Algerian prehistory, Saharan petroglyphs, and traditional ethnography.
-It displays tools, artifacts, and cultural items.
+Located in a beautiful Ottoman villa, this gallery focuses on Algerian prehistory, Saharan petroglyphs, and traditional ethnography.
+It presents tools, artifacts, and cultural items.
 The building is itself a work of art.

 • National Museum of Antiquities and Islamic Arts (Musée National des Antiquités et des Arts Islamiques)

-One of the oldest museums in Algeria, established in 1897.
+Among the most ancient museums in Algeria, established in 1897.
 It features artifacts from Roman, Byzantine, and Islamic periods.
 Its collections include ancient pottery, intricate jewelry, historical manuscripts, beautiful textiles, and decorative arts.

 • Operating Hours & Fees